davidbalbert/programming-journal/2014-1-5-a-really-tough-bug.markdown

-# A really though bug
+# A really tough bug

 I've been writing a store passing Lisp interpreter, and I ran into a really tough bug.
 Here are two pieces of basically equivalent code: